-Safer Internet Day will take place on Tuesday 6th February 2018 and we will be placing additional focus on Internet Safety during the week.
+Safer Internet Day normally takes place in early February and we will be placing additional focus on Internet Safety.
 This year's theme is "Create, Connect and Share Respect: A better internet starts with you."

 The internet is used in many different ways by children and it is important to discuss its safe use with your child, as we do in school.
 We have provided the information below to support you in safeguarding your child.